 - 120 grams or 4.25 oz of walnuts buy the absolute freshest available to you & peeled if possible

 - one small can or around 1 cup of ]media crema or substitute with full fat milk***

 - 100 grams or 3.5 oz mild and plain goat cheese

 - Once the TVP has been fully rehydrated, strain it over a fine sieve.
 Then use just a little cold water to rinse and run over the TVP to help cool it down enough for you to handle it.
 Once you can touch the TVP then you want to use your hands to squeeze out as much of the liquid as possible.
-After you’ve done that, and only if the granules are large you want to put it on a cutting board and roughly chop it into smaller pieces that resemble cooked ground meat.
+After you’ve done that, and only if the granules are large you want to roughly chop it into smaller pieces that resemble cooked ground meat.
 Set the TVP aside.

-- While you are waiting for the peppers to sweat, you can get the pomegranate ready by seeding it following this method I showed you previously.
-Once the pomegranate seeds are ready set them aside.
-Now go back to the peppers and put some gloves on so you can handle them.
-Open the bag and taking one by one use your fingers to carefully pull and slide the charred skin away from each pepper.
+- Now go back to the peppers and one by one use the back of a butter knife or your fingers to carefully pull off the charred skin away from each pepper.
 Place them on a clean plate or cutting board until you’ve finished with each chile.
-Once all the chiles have had their charred skien removed (you don’t need to rinse them as any little bits of charred skin will only add flavour to the dish), make a small incision in each pepper going lengthwise but stopping before you get to the tip.
+Once all the chiles have had their charred skin removed (you don’t need to rinse them as any little bits of charred skin will only add flavor to the dish), make a small incision in each pepper going lengthwise but stopping before you get to the tip.
 The incision only needs to be long enough to remove the seeds and place the stuffing inside.
 Now use your hands to pull out all of the seeds and any attached veins from each Poblano.
 After you’ve done this to all 6 chiles set them aside.